royalgraphx/DarwinKVM/docs/docs/02-HostPreparations/06-IOMMU.md

 # IOMMU Viability
 #### How to read and understand your IOMMU groups for viability.

+{: .important }
+If you intend to focus on DarwinPPC, **you can skip this entire page unless you are on real PowerPC hardware**, and are utilizing KVM + PCI Device Passthrough.

 {: .warning }
 ACS Patches do **NOT** physically change your IOMMU groups.
 They simply trick the Linux kernel into thinking objects (PCI Devices) are in seperate groups, thus QEMU does not complain.
 Be aware that because this is a software-side modification, there are always risks to using patches like these.
 While it is safe to use, even daily, be aware that DarwinKVM is not responsible for any sort of corruption that can occur. i.e forcing nonviable NVMe drives into your guest, leading to corruption in the event of any sort of PCI bus error or any other shenanigans.